Vermont Emergency Rental Assistance Program (VERAP) – Now available

 - You rent an apartment or house.

 - You have been homeless but you now have a landlord willing to rent to you.
-You will need a signed rental agreement or a lease for the new rental unit. even if you have not moved in yet.
+You will need a signed rental agreement or a lease for the new rental unit, even if you have not moved in yet.
+VERAP can provide a letter of intent if you have not yet secured a unit and are still looking.

 - You rent a mobile home or mobile home lot.